meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 We cannot, therefore, compare ourselves with Lucene-based or other search engines targeted to specific tasks.

-In the particular use case we cover, the most similar solution to MeiliSearch is Algolia.
+In the particular use case we cover, the most similar solution to Meilisearch is Algolia.

 While Algolia offers the most advanced and powerful search features, this efficiency comes with an expensive pricing.
 Moreover, their service is marketed to big companies.

-MeiliSearch is dedicated to all types of developers.
+Meilisearch is dedicated to all types of developers.
 Our goal is to deliver a developer-friendly tool, easy to install, and to deploy.
 Because providing an out-of-the-box awesome search experience for the end-users matters to us, we want to give everyone access to the best search experiences out there with minimum effort and without requiring any financial resources.

 Usually, when a developer is looking for a search tool to integrate into their application, they will go for ElasticSearch or less effective choices.
 Even if Elasticsearch is not best suited for this use case, it remains a great open-source solution.
 However, it requires technical know-how to execute advanced features and hence more time to customize it to your business.